voithos/endgame/README.md

 endgame was made to be hosted on Firebase.
 See their docs for directions on how to set up Firebase hosting and DB.
 To use a custom Firebase DB, modify the `DB_BASE_URL` constant in `src/config.js`.

+After configuring Firebase, simply run `gulp dist` to generate the distributable and then `firebase deploy` to deploy to hosting.

 ## Attribution